cyberbotics/webots/docs/guide/tutorial-8-the-supervisor.md

 - How to track the evolution of an object in the scene.
 - How to change the properties of an object, namely its color.

-These are only some of the powers of the [Supervisor](../reference/supervisor.md), to fully understand what it is capable of, you should refer to its documentation.
+These are only some tasks the [Supervisor](../reference/supervisor.md) is capable of, refer to its documentation for a complete overview.

 ### Setting up the Environment and Adding a Supervisor